-- Not exceed 3 years and can be discontinued considering a 3 months' notice - Include a statement that certifications are not eligible for transfer. - · Include confidentiality requirements including requirements on security clearance - Foresee treatment of information using the TLP protocol. - Include the statement that reports and other evidence may be requested by the Centre for Cybersecurity Belgium.
+- Not exceed 3 years, augmented by the time to enter into or renew the agreement.
+This takes into account that the agreement must be formally endorsed before the 1st audit of a (new) certification cycle (3 years) is conducted. - Be terminable considering a 3 months' notice. - Include a statement that certifications are not eligible for transfer (see note). - Include confidentiality requirements including requirements on security clearance. - Foresee treatment of information using the TLP protocol. - Include the statement that reports and other evidence may be requested by the Centre for Cybersecurity Belgium.